pweingardt/KSPMissionController/missions.md

 9. UnDockingGoal to undock from a vessel..
 For start Missions..
 Or other ideas (Read Important Info Below)
 10. RepairGoal Places a part on vessel..
 That can be used to set RepairGoal
 11. LaunchGoal launch from Runway or any Planet Body
+12. noCrewGoal mission cannot have any crew onboard vessel.
+Flags true when crew are not onboard, false when present.

 ### Common mission goal fields (available in *all* mission goals)